WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/ellipses.md

 ### In illustrations

 If required, you can use ellipses in multiple-part callouts, such as in images, illustrations, screenshots, and graphics.
-Insert a space and then an ellipsis at the end of a phrase that continues later.
-Insert an ellipsis followed by a space at the beginning of a phrase that's continued from a previous phrase.
+Insert a space before the ellipsis at the end of a phrase that continues later; and insert an ellipsis followed by a space at the beginning of a phrase that's continued from a previous phrase.
 If the callout ends with additional punctuation, such as a period or comma, insert a space between the punctuation mark and the ellipsis.

 **Example**